cloudflare/cloudflare-docs/products/workers/src/content/runtime-apis/durable-objects.md

 Unique IDs are unguessable, therefore they can be used in URL-based access control.

-To store the ID in external storage, use its `.toString()` method to convert it into a hex string and `OBJECT_NAMESPACE.idFromString()` to convert the string back into an ID later.
+To store the ID in external storage, use its `.toString()` method to convert it into a hexadecimal string and `OBJECT_NAMESPACE.idFromString()` to convert the string back into an ID later.

 #### Restricting objects to a jurisdiction